CristianoYL/RestaurantAppAPI/README.md

 - You can config Retention Period as well as Backup frequency to minimize your lost.
 - You can use Security Groups for access control.
 And you can even config Virtual Private Cloud(VPC) to make your database isolated from public network.

 These features become important when you're to launch your project for production.
-If you are looking for more information on this topic, you can check out this tutorial: [How to deploy Flask app using uWSGI and nginx](https://github.com/CristianoYL/rest-api-sections/blob/master/guides/How%20To%20Deploy%20Flask%20App%20Using%20uWSGI%20and%20Nginx.md)
+If you are looking for more information on this topic, you can check out this tutorial: [How To Deploy Python App Using uWSGI And Nginx](https://github.com/CristianoYL/Tutorials/blob/master/How%20To%20Deploy%20Python%20App%20Using%20uWSGI%20And%20Nginx.md)

 # Security